-Involves the education, evaluation, care, treatment, and management of breathing difficulties.
-Designed to help individuals with chronic lung disease such as asthma, emphysema, bronchitis, bronchiectasis, or other respiratory problems.
+Education on lung disease risk factors, treatment, and self-management of breathing difficulties.
+Designed to help individuals with chronic lung disease such as asthma, emphysema, chronic bronchitis, bronchiectasis, interstitial or other respiratory problems.
 Primary physician referral required.
 May be repeated three times.